MattCCC/fetchff/README.md

 1. **Consistent Error Handling:**

-   - The `RequestHandler` ensures that HTTP error statuses (e.g., 404, 500) are treated as errors.
+   - The `createApiFetcher()` and `fetchf()` both ensure that HTTP error statuses (e.g., 404, 500) are treated as errors.
 This is achieved by wrapping `fetch()` in a way that checks the response status and throws an exception if the `ok` property is `false`.
-   - This approach aligns error handling with common practices and makes it easier to manage errors in a consistent manner.
+   - This approach aligns error handling with common practices and makes it easier to manage errors consistently.

 2. **Enhanced Retry Mechanism:**